 – James Hollis, Ph.D., Jungian Analyst and author

 “Sarah’s courageous book illuminates a path to preserve and cherish this Wild and Precious life.”

 “Sarah Wilson takes readers on a multiyear “soul’s journey” with contemplative stops at her favorite hiking spots, like an Eat, Pray, Love for COVID-rattled people.
 This may be one of the first books that culminate in the events of 2020 and offers a solution for moving forward…her stories are fascinating and her message is universal and hopeful.
 Readers with wanderlust will be inspired by her journey and calls to action.”

 – Jennifer Clifton, State Library JournalThere’s a Hiking Guide so you can do all the hikes in the book

 I created this bookclub program so everyone can discuss the meaty issues in Wild and Precious out there in the world, and you might be able to join my Instagram Bookclub tour, too.

 You can download the Bookclub Guide as a PDF here and get started with a group of friends straight away.

 Some basic questions you might have

-Is this book a follow on from First, We Make The Beast Beautiful?
+Is this book a follow-on from First, We Make The Beast Beautiful?
 Yes.
 With Beast, I went inward to chat about our personal anxiety and angst.
-But since it came out a few years back, I realised we are feeling anxious at a collective level.
+But since it came out a few years back, I realised we are feeling anxious collectively.
 Like, all of us.
 It’s a global fear and despair that stems from our disconnection.
-I decided it was time to take the journey outwards, into the world so that we can connect to each other and the planet and life as a whole again.
+I decided it was time to take the journey outwards, into the world so we can connect to each other, the planet, and life as a whole again.